anyTV/JS-conventions/README.md

     B. Assignments, Declarations, Functions ( Named, Expression, Constructor )

     ```javascript
+    /*
-    // Using only one `var` per scope (function) promotes readability
+        Use only one `var` per function
-    // and keeps your declaration list free of clutter (also saves a few keystrokes)
-    // `var` statements should always be in the beginning of their respective scope (function).
+        Variable declaration should always the first statement
-    // it's like preparing ingredients before you cook
+        It's like listing ingredients before you cook
+    */
     // Bad
-    function fn () {
+    var fn = function () {
         // some statements
         var a = 3;
     }